Domestic Adoption Qualifications Guidelines

 J. Marriage: A husband and wife should be married at least three years prior to filing an application.

-K. Domestic Training: Each family in the domestic program is required to attend a one-day training program.
-This training includes a panel of adoptive parents, a birthmother that has placed for adoption, and an adult adoptee.
-The training is geared toward educating families about open adoption.
+K. Domestic Training: Each family in the domestic program is required to attend Lifeline’s domestic adoption conference in Birmingham, Alabama.
+This conference is a two day interactive training which will prepare and equip families for the joys and challenges of domestic adoption.
+This training includes a panel of adoptive parents, a birthmother that has placed for adoption, an adult adoptee, and other speakers and breakout sessions.

 Basic Doctrinal Statement: